liftforward/integration-docs/README.md

 The following data in the sales quote object is required:

 * Term: Number of payments customer is going to make on the membership.
+* Sales Tax Rate: The sales tax rate based on the customer's shipping address.

 There must be at least one item.
 The following data in each item object is required:

 * Quantity: Count of item included in sales quote.
 * SKU: ID provided by merchant to identifier the item.
 * Title: Short title for the item.
 * Unit Sale Price: Unit price item was sold at.
-Used to calculate total_sale_price and pre_tax_term_payment.
+Used to calculate total_sale_price.

 Example Object:
 ```